christophstrasen/paranoid-backup-kit/readme.md

 ## Why should you use it?

 You probably shouldn’t — unless nothing else has worked well for you so far.
-If you’re a bit paranoid about data loss, and still want to just drop secrets into a folder without thinking too much about it, this might help.
+But if you’re a bit paranoid about data loss, and still want to just drop secrets into a folder without thinking too much about it, this might help.
 Just be prepared to get your hands a bit dirty with customization.

 And to be clear: Aside from using `age` (a modern best practice for file encryption), chunking (to reduce data loss if a file partially fails), and high default parity settings, there’s really only one unique selling point: